mmichelsonIF/hearst_patterns_python/README.md

 ====
 References:

-[1] Hearst, Marti A. "Automatic acquisition of hyponyms from large text corpora."
+[1] Hearst, M. A. "Automatic acquisition of hyponyms from large text corpora."
 Proceedings of the 14th conference on Computational linguistics-Volume 2.
 Association for Computational Linguistics, 1992.

+[2] Seitner, J., Bizer, C., Eckert, K., Faralli, S., Meusel, R., Paulheim, H., & Ponzetto, S. "A large database of hypernymy relations extracted from the web."
+Proceedings of the 10th edition of the Language Resources and Evaluation Conference, 2016.